a-e/grinder-webtest/docs/index.rst

 At present, there are no official release packages, and no installed components; simply modify the files in your branch to suit your testing needs.

+The only dependency aside from Grinder is Jython_.
+Due to some limitations in earlier versions of Grinder, this module was designed to work with Jython 2.2.1.

 Setup